arvchristos/lo-page-numbering/README.md

 # Page Numbering Addon

-During this project, we decided, after getting feedback from common users (law department employees), to implement a plugin that eases the process of adding page numbering to a document.

 This plugin, or by LO/OO terminology add-on(an extension that includes any kind of UI implementation/customization), includes the following features:

 ## Features